 Press SEL at the Operating Mode screen to select float or equalization as the desired operating mode.
 This menu also contains a relay/lamp test function.
 See Figure 4-3.
-If password protection is enabled, a password is required to access these menus.
+If password protection is enabled, only authorized personnel will be able to access these menus.

 Press SEL at the Charger Setup screen to change charger setup; see Figure 4-4.
-If password protection is enabled, a password is required to access these menus.
+If password protection is enabled, only authorized personnel will be able access setup menus.